Shalini-cmd/Machine-Learning-/README.md

 # Machine-Learning-
-Most of my machine learning codes that I have used during my coursework
+Most of my condensed machine learning codes that I have used during my coursework